Crisptos/Empires-Automata/README.md

 - [x] Allow users to select and place cells via the GUI
 - [x] Implement base cell behavior in which cells will move, reproduce, fight and die
 - [ ] Expand on the tile system and add in additional resources that give colonies buffs
+  - [x] Add Iron and the ability for cells to harvest it
+  - [ ] Add in resources that promote population growth
 - [ ] Give colonies buffs based on their total population
+- [ ] Implement some sort of technological progress for colonies
 - [ ] Main menu
 - [ ] Allow users to save/load maps, create custom ones, etc